A summer rhythm where keiki build confidence without pressure

 • Think in systems and see how parts connect

-• Identify needs and constraints in a design challenge
+• Identify needs, limits, and resources in a design challenge

 • Sketch early ideas visually to communicate thinking